verge-io/docs/docs/public/ProductGuide/IPMI.md

   - **IPMI Status** - "OK" indicates that the last attempt to connect was successful.
 If the last attempt was unsuccessful, an error message is displayed.
   <br>

-  - **IPMI Last Connected** - displays the last date/time the VeregOS system successfully connected to IPMI.
+  - **IPMI Last Connected** - displays the last date/time the VergeOS system successfully connected to IPMI.
 (If there was never a successful IPMI connection, the field will report "NA".)
   <br>

 ![nodedash-ipmistatus.png.png](/docs/public/userguide-sshots/nodedash-ipmistatus.png)